dph22/dph22.github.io/README.md

 Department of Media and Journalism Studies, Aarhus University, Denmark 2022

-**Linking Teaching & Research Grant “Visualising Sustainability in Design Studios”, with BSc Architecture, BEng Architecture and Environmental Engineering, and BA Architecture and Planning Programmes**
+**Linking Teaching & Research Grant “Visualizing Sustainability in Design Studios”, with BSc Architecture, BEng Architecture and Environmental Engineering, and BA Architecture and Planning Programmes**
 Department of Architecture and the Built Environment, University of the West of England, United Kingdom 2020